€10,00

 -

-Wire wrap — an alternative for those working with wire wrapping; the large formats (No.1 to No.3) are the most suitable due to their available surface area
+Wire wrap — an alternative for those who work with wire wrapping; large formats (No. 1 to No. 3) are the most suitable due to their available surface area

-Geologically, it is a limestone metamorphosed under high pressure, with manganese dendrites forming the characteristic black lines and traces of iron oxides providing the ochre tones.
-The designation of jasper is commercial, not mineralogical: true jasper is a variety of microcrystalline quartz; this material has a different composition.
+Geologically, it is limestone metamorphosed under high pressure, with manganese dendrites forming the characteristic black lines and traces of iron oxides contributing the ochre tones.

 How to Recognize Genuine Picasso Jasper